University Libraries at Bowling Green State University: Jerome Library

-The building, which was designed by state architect Carl E. Bentz, features unique non-objective murals on the east and west facades of the library designed by Don Drumm.
-Drumm, an artist in residence during the 1960s, actively participated in the conceptualization and construction of the murals.
-Drumm outlined contemporary designs onto the concrete.
-Construction crews then sandblasted the designs into the concrete.
-Drumm added shadow pins to the west mural to capture light and create shadows to complete the mural.
-The nine-level, 156,895 sq ft structure, is located between Memorial and East Halls.
+The building was designed by state architect Carl E. Bentz.
+It features unique non-objective murals on its east and west facades, created by Don Drumm, an artist in residence during the 1960s.

+Drumm first outlined his contemporary designs on the concrete; construction crews then sandblasted the designs into the surface.
+Drumm added shadow pins to the west facade which cast light in a way that completed the mural.
+The nine-level, 156,895 square foot mural sits between Memorial and East Halls.

 The William T. Jerome Library is open to the community.
-The library is a member of OhioLINK, a statewide library and information system that enables BGSU students, faculty and staff to borrow books from other Ohio libraries and to access to many online research databases.
+It is also a member of OhioLINK, a statewide library and information system that enables BGSU students, faculty, and staff to borrow books from other Ohio libraries and access many online research databases.

 Learning Commons

-The Learning Commons opened in fall 2011, consolidating the Study Skills Center, Writing Center, and Mathematics and Statistics Tutoring Center.
+The Learning Commons opened in the fall of 2011, consolidating the Study Skills Center, Writing Center, and Mathematics and Statistics Tutoring Center.
 It offers 13,565 square feet of study space, computers, and a tutorial center.

 Specialized collections and branches

 Government Documents (1st floor)

 Bowling Green State University, which serves Ohio's 5th Congressional district, became a federal depository in 1933.
-Librarians select 57% of the offered items, receiving approximately 400 documents each month.
-This collection of 700,000 publications is rich in historical and current material including the following materials:
+Librarians select 57% of the offered items, receiving approximately 400 documents monthly.
+This collection of 700,000 publications is rich in historical and current material, including the following materials: